-This pathway enables clinicians in the musculoskeletal field to advance their practice.
-All students will engage in material related to clinical decision making and there are options available to advance clinical skills, including injection therapy and independent prescribing.
-There is flexibility within this pathway for students to direct their learning to topics of personal interest.
+This pathway enables experienced clinicians in the musculoskeletal field to advance their practice.
+All students will engage in material related to clinical decision making and there are options available to advance clinical skills including injection therapy and independent prescribing.
+There is flexibility within this pathway for students to direct their learning to topics and regions of personal interest.

 We are committed to embedding the NHS Constitution Values (which are strongly reflected in our University values) into everything we do.
 They define the behaviours and expectations of all our staff and students underpinning the work we do in the university, clinical arena and other workplaces.

 We understand that not all of our students and staff are employed within the NHS but these values uphold the underlying principles of excellent care as a standard, and as such we expect that anyone who cares for others will aspire to uphold these values.